An alternative quality of life ranking on the basis of remittances: Acknowledgements

-This research was supported by the Higher Education Institutional Excellence Program of the Ministry of Human Capacities in the framework of the `Financial and Public Services' research project (20764-3/2018/FEKUTSTRAT) at Corvinus University of Budapest, the NKFIH grant K 128573, and the \'UNKP-19-3 New National Excellence Program of the Ministry for Innovation and Technology.
+This research was supported by the Higher Education Institutional Excellence Program of the Ministry of Human Capacities in the framework of the ``Financial and Public Services'' research project (20764-3/2018/FEKUTSTRAT) at Corvinus University of Budapest and the NKFIH grant K 128573.